zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 :::note Notes
 - Classes and resources are mapped into a map with user IDs contained in a list.
-- The load method does not support formatting with periods `.`, such as shown in the following example:
+- The load method does not support formatting with periods (`.`), such as shown in the following example:

   **Example:** `{CLASS}.{RESOURCE}`
-  Ensure that each element is separated.
+- Ensure that each element is separated.
 - The field `safAccess` is not required to define an empty file without a definition.
 - Classes and resources cannot be defined without the user ID list.
-- When a user has multiple definitions of the same class and resource, only the most privileged access level loads.
+- When a user has multiple definitions of the same class and resource only the most privileged access level loads.